 - Use a list, and once you’ve ticked everything off, you’re finished.

 You’ve probably felt guilty about practising self-care, but don’t worry, you’re not alone in feeling this way.
 It’s important to remember though, self-care for mums is not all about going to day spas, and spending money on luxuries you can’t afford.
 Self-care can be going to bed on time and getting a full 8 hours sleep.
-It can be taking yourself for a walk with your dog; it could be catching up with a friend for coffee, tending to your indoor pot plants or enjoying a hobby.
+It can be taking yourself for a walk with your dog; it could be catching up with a friend for coffee, taking yourself to the beach (with one of our Kollab beach bags in hand, of course).
+Or you could tend to your indoor pot plants or enjoy a hobby.

 Have you ever walked past one of those laughing circles?
 It’s a strange thing to see at first, a tad absurd seeing a group full of people in a park laughing their heads off.
 Well, it turns out they’re on to something.
 Just one of the benefits of laughter, as found during research, is that having a